 Ketamine infusion therapy could ease your severe or chronic pain when other treatments have been unsuccessful.
-If you have persistent musculoskeletal pain, Javid Baksh, DO, and Christopher Mallard, MD, at Premier Pain Solutions are experts in using ketamine.
-Find out how ketamine infusion therapy could help you by contacting one of the practice’s offices, which are conveniently located in Asheville, Columbus, Southern Pines, and Wilmington, North Carolina; and Easley and Greenwood, South Carolina.
+If you have persistent musculoskeletal pain, Javid Baksh, DO, and Daniel Borman, MD, at Premier Pain Solutions are experts in using ketamine.
+Find out how ketamine infusion therapy could help you by contacting one of the practice’s offices, which are conveniently located in Asheville, Columbus, Southern Pines, and Wilmington, North Carolina; and Easley, Greenwood, and Greenville, South Carolina.
 Call or book an appointment online today.

 Ketamine infusion therapy is a nonsurgical option for patients who have chronic pain that isn’t responding to conservative treatments.